ClickCease

 How To Create A Client Portal In Zendo?

 There are four steps to get done to create a client portal in Zendo, all can be completed in under 30 minutes.
 Step one involves working on our client portal sidebar, aka, adding all the elements we want it to have, renaming them, and working on their order and look.
-Step two is adding our services, order forms, working on the checkout pages & Service Catalog.
+Step two is adding our services, order forms, client information, working on the checkout pages & Storefront.
 Step three is customizing & white labeling our client portal, for example by connecting a custom domain.
 Lastly, step four is to simply invite your clients to access your client portal.

 Picture of Aleksandra Dworak